eguneys/tapper/README.md

 - [x] Same suit ace appeared

 * Features
+- [ ] X sign when no reshuffle on over sprite
 - [x] Save progress on unload and continue on resume
 - [ ] Deal Options
   - [ ] 1 deal no reshuffle